Gapskii/word-counter/README.md

 ## Features

-It's main features are a _not entirely_ draggable textbox, where there's no character limit, a button which resolves the function that calculates the number of words and a output box in which the result will appear.
+It's main features are a _not entirely_ draggable textbox, where there's no character limit, a button which resolves the function that calculates the number of words and an output box in which the result will appear.

 The coloring was done on CSS from a basic knowledge from the aimed company's palette.